tinythings/sysinspect/docs/modeldescr/entities.rst

                 port: 0.0.0.0:22
                 listen: 0.0.0.0:*

-Facts's claims are just arbitrary key/value that can be then later referred by a corresponding consumer, such as a logic flow, an action, a plugin etc.
+A fact's claims are just arbitrary key/value pairs that can later be referred to by a corresponding consumer, such as a logic flow, an action, a plugin, etc.

 Facts can be addressed by built-in functions directly or indirectly: